ropensci/tsbox/README.md

 ### Time Series in Data Frames

-Multiple time series will be stored as a 'long' data frame (`data.frame`, `data.table` or `tibble`):
+Multiple time series can be stored as a 'long' data frame (`data.frame`, `data.table` or `tibble`):

 ```r